webosbrew/meta-lg-webos-ndk/README.md

 And some important system libraries are updated to reflect what's running in the real TV, in order to maintain compatibility.
 More specifically:

-* GStreamer was updated to 1.14.0, and included in NDK.
+* GStreamer was updated to 1.14.0, and included.
 * SDL2 was updated to 2.0.5.
-Also, SDL2-image, SDL2-mixer and SDL2-ttf was included in NDK.
+Also, SDL2-image, SDL2-mixer SDL2-net, and SDL2-ttf was included.
-* `libwayland-egl.so.1`'s name was changed to `libwayland-egl.so.0`, to reflect lib version on TV.
+* `libwayland-egl.so.1`'s name was changed to `libwayland-egl.so.0`, for linking against correct library name on TV.
-* Qt Multimedia was included in NDK
+* Qt Multimedia was included.

 By exploring more and more inside real TV, you may find there're something needs to be added.
 Feel free to create an issue, or create a pull request.

-## Build Instructions
+## SDK Build Instructions

 ### System Requirements